ByteOverlord/Watch_Quake/README.md

 ## <a name="issues"></a>Known Issues

 * Audio will not transmit through Bluetooth
-* Shareware version (using only PAK0) softlocks when going through a episode 2-4 portals
+* Shareware version (using only PAK0) softlocks when going through episode 2-4 portals
 * Smooth animation on, torches flicker on the edges of the view
 * R_AliasDrawModel trivial_accept disabled (Incorrect bounding box?)
 * Sound does not playback on app start (Put the game to the dock and open it from there again.)